 - Waking up in the night to urinate (nocturia)

 - A feeling of urgency to urinate

 Doctors and researchers have yet to determine a clear cause for IC.
-However, several theories have been proposed, one of which may explain Elmiron's efficacy in treating IC.
+However, several studies have suggested IC may arise due to flaws in the protective lining of the bladder.

 Does Elmiron Cure Interstitial Cystitis?